-Table \ref{tab:zs} presents the zero-shot performance of the Sepformer \& LLaMA2 (LoRA) system on sound mixtures with different number of sources (rows 1 to 4) \footnote{Some entries are filled with N/A because some tasks are not defined (e.g. TAE for 2 Speech) or are equivalent to another task (e.g. TSE = TSR, both resulting in one speech left, for 2 Speech).} or including unseen audio sources (rows 5 and 6), compared to the in-domain performance (the last row).
-The performances on 2 Speech and 2 Speech + 1 Audio mixtures are comparable to the performance of 2 Speech + 2 Audio mixtures used for training, while the performances on 1 Speech + 2 Audio and 2 Audio mixtures are worse but still at least 3.4 dB better than the original mixtures.
-Interestingly, the zero-shot performance on audio sources from FSD50K is better in most tasks compared to VGGSound, possibly because FSD50K has higher audio quality and most audio labels are covered in VGGSound.
-To eliminate the latter factor, we evaluated LCE on audios with strictly unseen labels \footnote{Synonyms were considered for excluding seen labels.} from FSD50K and observe a 0.3 to 1.7 dB performance drop on audio tasks (TAE, TAR, TA$\uparrow$, TA$\downarrow$) but similar performance on the rest.
-To summarize, LCE shows remarkable zero-shot editing performance on mixtures with unseen compositions.
-Achieving better performance may be possible through extra training with different numbers of sources and high-quality audio sources from new categories.
+Table \ref{tab:zs} presents the zero-shot performance of LCR-M and LCR-T on sound mixtures with different number of sources (rows 1 to 4)\footnote{Some entries are filled with N/A because some tasks are not defined (e.g. TAE for 2 Speech) or are equivalent to another task (e.g. TSE = TSR, both resulting in one speech left, for 2 Speech).} or including unseen audio sources (rows 5, 6), compared to the in-domain performance (the last row).
+The performance on 2 Speech and 2 Speech + 1 Audio mixtures are comparable to the performance of 2 Speech + 2 Audio mixtures used for training, while the performance on 1 Speech + 2 Audio and 2 Audio mixtures are worse but still at least 3.4 dB better than the original mixtures.
+The ability to generalize to unseen numbers of sources is partly due to the audio sources from VGGSound not being perfectly clean and of the same length.
+For instance, there may be multiple sources with the same label, unlabeled background noise, or occasional silent periods, effectively resulting in more or fewer active sources during training.
+For similar reasons, the zero-shot performance on audio sources from FSD50K is even better in most tasks compared to VGGSound, possibly because FSD50K has higher audio quality and some audio labels are covered in VGGSound.
+To eliminate the latter factor, we evaluated LCR on audios with strictly unseen labels\footnote{Synonyms were considered for excluding seen labels.} from FSD50K and observed a 0.3 to 1.9 dB performance drop on audio tasks (TAE, TAR, TA$\uparrow$, TA$\downarrow$) but similar performance on the rest.
+Interestingly, LCR-T shows a better zero-shot performance than LCR-M in 2 Speech and unseen audio remixing than LCR-M, although the latter has a higher in-domain performance.
+Therefore, we evaluated (and finetuned) LCR-T for the experiments in the remaining section, although both models have shown remarkable zero-shot remixing performance on mixtures with unseen compositions.